Information for Academic Staff

 Where possible, the request will be pre-populated with as much information as available, from the current timetable.
 New units requests will not be pre-populated.

 Draft Timetable & Published Timetable

-A draft timetable for on-campus units will be released to staff in mid-November.
+A draft timetable for on-campus units will be released to staff as soon as it is available.
 You will be required to login with your UNE credentials to view it.
 It is essential that you check all trimesters when the draft is released, and that you advise us if there are any errors or if you require any changes to your timetable as soon as possible.

-After the timetable is published, which will coincide with the opening of online enrolments, changes must be kept to a minimum, may require Head of School approval and should only be requested in unforeseen extenuating otherwise they may result in clashes for students who have enrolled in units based on the published timetable.
+After the timetable is published, changes must be kept to a minimum, may require Head of School approval and should only be requested in unforeseen extenuating otherwise they may result in clashes for students who have enrolled in units based on the published timetable.
 Any changes requested by the academic community after the timetable has been published must be communicated by the relevant School to all currently enrolled students.

 Not all Intensive Schools fall within the official period.
 While most occur in April (Trimester 1) or August (Trimester 2), some are also scheduled prior to the commencement of the Trimester in which the unit is offered (e.g. early February for Trimester 1 or early June for Trimester 2), and others occur in the week/s leading up to the official period or in the week/s preceding the official period.
 These early and late Intensive Schools may end up competing with on-campus classes for teaching space, so please keep this in mind.